jennomics/seurat_on_AWS/README.md

 sagemaker notebook for scRNA analysis

-The notebook runs a slightly modified/abbreviated version of this tutorial.
+The notebook runs a slightly modified/abbreviated version of this tutorial: https://satijalab.org/seurat/articles/pbmc3k_tutorial.html.
 There is actually a great series of vignettes that you can plug in to this notebook, including one for multimodal analysis.
-Finally, we come to the bleeding edge with time-series analysis.
-I, personally would start with Tempora, primarily because it operates on Seurat output, not because I have done any due diligence on the method.

 To experiment with the notebook: create a SageMaker notebook instance.
 Detailed instructions are here, simple instructions are: go to SageMaker in the console and click on “Notebook instances”